LOADING ...

 It took them of places till the year had rolled around.

-Red went to his and he hollered,
+Red to his knees and he hollered,

 Please don't pull trigger on me.